modelab/grasshopper-primer/en/1-foundations/1-6/5_Mesh Interactions.md

 ![IMAGE](images/1-6-4/mesh-join.png)

-Unlike joining curves or NURBS surfaces, which require adjacency, any meshes can be joined into a single mesh, even meshes that are not touching.
+Unlike joining curves or NURBS surfaces which require adjacency, any meshes can be joined into a single mesh - even meshes that are not touching.
 Recall that a mesh is simply a list of vertices, and a list of faces.
-There is no actual requirement for those faces to be connected.
+There is no actual requirement for those faces to be connected (Although in most applications, such a mesh would not be very desirable!!).

+This component does not weld mesh vertices together, so it is often useful to use this in combination with a **Weld** component.

 **Mesh Boolean**